VigneshVSV/hololinked/doc/source/examples/server/spectrometer/index.rst

     if __name__ == '__main__':
         ...

-The ``Selector`` parameter type allows one of several values to chosen.
+The ``Selector`` parameter allows one of several values to be chosen.
 The manufacturer allows only the options specified in the ``doc`` argument, therefore we use the ``objects=[0,1,2,3,4]`` to restrict the values to one of the specified.
-The ``objects`` list can accept any python datatype.
+The ``objects`` list can accept any python data type.

 After we connect to the instrument, lets say, we would like to have some information about the supported wavelengths and
 pixels: